 I am discharging a mortgage but the mortgagee name is shown incorrectly on the mortgage.

 This generally occurs where one bank has acquired another bank.
 There should be evidence of the takeover by way of a vesting or other such documentation that shows a clear successive linking.

-Transfers for abandonment of land under section 77 and in respect of unpaid rates under 67-76 of this Act are e-capable.
+Transfers for abandonment of land under section 77 are e-capable.
+Transfers in respect of unpaid rates under section 67 must be completely manually.

 When preparing a transfer for abandoned land, Part of Land/ Complex mode should be used.
 The Transferor will be amended in the ‘Third Party Transferor’ field:

 - If the title is being transferred to the local authority itself, the Third Party Transferor will be the Registrar of the District Court.

 - If the title is being transferred to a third party, the local authority is the Third Party Transferor.
 In this case, an image of the court order must also be attached to the Transfer as evidence of the local authority’s ability to authorise the transfer.